jekkilekki/plugin-jkl-timezones/readme.md

 ###Planned Upcoming Features
 * AJAX form submission to prevent page reload
-* Ability to give the shortcode a specific date and time (like for an Event you're promoting) that will set as the default for the Calculator on that particular Page
+* Ability to give the shortcode a specific date and time (like for an Event you're promoting) that will set as the default for the Converter on that particular Page
-* Ability to change the color of the form (shortcode) or calculated result (widget)
+* Ability to change the color of the form (shortcode) or converted result (widget)
 * Possibly allow users to select whether or not to display multiple forms in shortcodes and/or widgets